Please take the time to read the entire Logistics section in full. If you have questions, feel free to call the Alpine Ascents office or email us.

 Food & Water

-Other than the welcome dinner on Day 2, you are responsible for your own meals while in town in Chamonix.
+Other than the post trip celebration meal on Day 8, you are responsible for your own meals while in town in Chamonix.
 Breakfasts are included at the hotel.
 Dinners can range from €25–50.
 While on the mountain, breakfasts and dinners are provided by the huts.
 These meals are included in the trip cost.
 You will need to purchase bottled water at the huts, which can range from €3–5 for 1.5L.
 The huts also offer wine, beer, and soda for additional costs.

 You are responsible to supply your own snacks/lunch food while climbing.
 A grocery store is located adjacent to the hotel.
 Lunch costs for the duration of the climb can vary greatly with each individual.
 Plan on spending between €75–€100 total for lunches.
 Please bring traditional power bars, Gu’s, and Shot-Blocks from home as these are not easy to find in Chamonix.
 We recommend 5-7 power bars, 3–5 energy Gu, and 2–4 Shot Blocks energy snacks for the trip.